Payne and Kanu make squad for Sevilla trip to face Oshoala's Barcelona | Goal.com

 Payne and Kanu make squad for Sevilla trip to face Oshoala's Barcelona

-The Nigerian duo of Toni Payne and new signing Uchenna Kanu have been included in Sevilla's 18-woman squad for their Spanish Primera Iberdrola clash against Asisat Oshoala's Barcelona on Saturday.
+The Nigerian duo of Toni Payne and Uchenna Kanu have been included in Sevilla's 18-woman squad for their Spanish Primera Iberdrola clash against Asisat Oshoala's Barcelona on Saturday.

 The Red and Whites had signed former USA youth international Payne in 2018, scoring seven goals in her maiden season in Spain and, so far, netted four times in the competition this campaign.